 Yan Wong is an evolutionary biologist with wide-ranging expertise including maths, genetics and computing.
 He worked as a lecturer in evolutionary biology and ecology at the University of Leeds before moving into professional science outreach.
 As an author, Yan co-authored the Ancestor's Tale (2016) with Richard Dawkins.
 His work has included presenting on numerous television and radio science shows including the BBC1 prime-time series "Bang goes the theory", BBC learning zome films and Radio 4's' 'More or less'.
-Yan co-wrote the OneZoom version 2 and 3 codebase and was especially responsible for server-side and data scraping software.
+Yan co-wrote versions of OneZoom from 2 upwards and was especially responsible for server-side and data scraping software.

 Jamie Lentin is a Freelance Software Developer at Shuttle Thread Limited, developing data-rich web applications and services using open-source tools, predominantly for research projects.
 He has contributed to many open source projects, from Plone UI widgets down to the Linux kernel.
 Before Shuttle Thread he was a Principal Software Engineer at the BBC, and has a B.Sc from Imperial College London and M.Sc from University of Manchester.
-Jamie has been done software development work for OneZoom primarily to support release of version 3.3 and features required to host the tree explorer components of the One Tree, One Planet project.
+Jamie has been done software development work for OneZoom primarily to support release of versions 3.3, 3.41 and 3.5 as well as features required to host the tree explorer components of the One Tree, One Planet project.

 The scientific advisory panel is a group of field experts assembled to advise OneZoom on how best to perform its work from a scientific perspective.

 - Dr. Hélène Morlon